hgdubbe/cyber-inference/README.md

 ## Why Cyber-Inference?

 I made this project because I need to deploy inference servers on the edge, for labs and for personal use.
-I want an easy way to copy paste models from huggingface and have them automatically downloaded and loaded into the inference server.
+I want an easy way to copy paste models from huggingface and have them automatically downloaded and loaded into the inference server llama.cpp.
 I don't want to management memmory and I just want to have standby inference that is ready to go when I need it (auto model loading and unloading).

+The new llama.cpp is amazing, but the models linger and suck up memory and resources and it doesn't support model downloads from the webui.
+I wrote this project to solve these problems.

 Specifically, I made this project for MacOS and NVIDIA Jetson devices.